mixi-inc/omniauth-mixi/README.md

 ## How To Use It

-So ket's say you're using Rails, you need to add the strategy to your `Gemfile`:
+So let's say you're using Rails, you need to add the strategy to your `Gemfile`:

     gem 'omniauth-mixi'